Site Map

 An implantable cardioverter-defibrillator (ICD) is a device that is placed inside your body.
 It is most often used in people who are at risk for sudden death because their heart function is so poor, or they have had dangerous heart rhythms before.

-CARDIOVERSION USING DRUGS
+CARDIOVERSION USING MEDICINES

-Cardioversion can be done using drugs that are taken by mouth or given through an intravenous line (IV).
+Cardioversion can be done using medicines that are taken by mouth or given through an intravenous line (IV).
 It can take from several minutes to days for this treatment to work.
 This treatment is often done while in a hospital where your heart rhythm will be monitored.

-Cardioversion using drugs can be done outside the hospital.
+Cardioversion using medicines can be done outside the hospital.
 This treatment is most often used for people with atrial fibrillation that comes and goes.
 However, you will need to be closely followed-up by a cardiologist.

 You may be given blood thinning medicines to prevent blood clots from forming and leaving the heart (which can cause a stroke).